David-OConnor/pyflow/README.md

 # Pyflow

-## 2025 Update: We recommend you use UV
-It's in a similar vein as PyFlow, and is actively maintained.
-I stopped maintaining this a few years ago; sorry!

 #### *Simple is better than complex* - The Zen of Python

 Pyflow streamlines working with Python projects and files.
 It's an